marked42/learning-notes/http/http.md

             <ul>
                 <li>
                 <strong>GET</strong> or <strong>HEAD</strong> method,
                 used in combination with <strong>Range</strong> header to ensure range request responded by same resource.
-If it doesn't match, a 416 (Range Not Satisfiable) reponse is returned.
+If it doesn't match, a 416 (Range Not Satisfiable) response is returned.
                 </li>
                 <li>
                 <strong>PUT</strong> method,